 Typical evidence of design defects is the original hernia mesh design schematics.
 Plaintiffs’ attorneys will also call upon expert witnesses who can testify about the mesh’s design problems.1

-Another defective design example is the choice made by manufacturers to use polypropylene.
+Another defective product design example is the choice made by manufacturers to use polypropylene.
 For example, Atrium, C.R.
 Bard and Ethicon make mesh products with polypropylene.
 Polypropylene is known to cause severe reactions and internal injuries.

 Even the safest medical devices can become dangerous if they are constructed poorly.
-And because hernia meshes are so fragile, the slightest deviation from the original design and intended materials can cause serious injuries.
+Also, because hernia meshes are so fragile, the slightest deviation from the original design and intended materials can cause serious injuries.